Judit Salvadó

 Frame 120

-Making food logging smarter with AI for people with diabetes
+Making food logging smarter with AI for people living with diabetes

-I designed AI-powered features that save time, reduce friction, and make healthy habits easier for over 70,000 active monthly users.
+AI-powered features that save time, reduce friction and make healthy habits easier for more than 70,000 active monthly users.

 ROLE Lead Product Designer